PROUD WINNERS OF BEST PLACE TO WORK 2024

 Certifications and seminars are serious matters in the professional world.
 It’s an important section to add when writing CVs.
 If you have certifications from government agencies like CSC or seminars related to your industry, add them.

+Educational institutions invest to be associated with nationwide societies that allow their students to explore the in-depth learnings, challenges, and the opportunities they offer.
 For example, marketing students have the option to join a nationwide society fostering knowledge sharing for aspiring marketers across the country.
 Include these kinds of memberships as they add credibility to your CV.

 Aside from young professionals and aspiring experts, experienced professionals still make mistakes regarding what to include in their CVs and not.
 However, it’s not as necessary for them to tidy up their CVs given their professional experience and history.